 If you have any questions about your particular propane tank and how to read your gauge please contact us at 623-643-0190.

 Call Propane Services immediately to schedule an appointment should you run out of propane.
 Our certified technicians can inspect your system, relight your pilot lights, and prime the system for safe use.
-Call us today at 623-643-0190 and schedule your appointment.
+Call us today at 623-643-0190 to schedule your appointment.

 If you have 100# cylinders the regulator installed should look like one of the pictures below.